 How Does Partial Hospitalization Work?

-What is Intensive Outpatient and Why It’s So Important?
+What Is Intensive Outpatient and Why Is It So Important?

 Intensive outpatient (IOP) is another common type of rehab, and it usually lasts for about three months.
 Patients attend sessions three times per week and receive the same level of care as those in an inpatient program.
 IOP is ideal for people who don’t need to live at a rehabilitation center but still require more structure than outpatient care.
 It’s also an excellent option for those who have recently completed inpatient treatment and need continued support to stay sober.